ucsd-cse11-sp22/ucsd-cse11-sp22.github.io/syllabus.md

 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.
+We will also not round grades up.
 Pluses and minuses will be given at the instructors' discretion around the boundaries of these categorizations.

 <h3>Problem Sessions – Lecture</h3>